tw4449-s-MAS-Submods/Custom-Room-Garden-View/README.md

 ## Other info:

-The game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate (more info below).
+-The game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate (more info below).
 This plugin both notifies you of updates, and helps you download and install them.

 ## Updating